Abstraction allows me to work more intuitively while the digital composites are more complex and frequently deal with issues in American society.

 Trace Logan was born and raised in Philadelphia but has lived in Oklahoma City for several years.
-An early education in Graphic Design and Commercial Art led to a preference for a bold style with defined lines and borders more typically found in commercial art applications while more recently, an interest in better understanding human behavior led to the attainment of a psychology degree.
+His early art education in Graphic Design and Commercial Art led to a preference for a bold style with defined lines and borders more typically found in commercial art applications.
+More recently, an interest in better understanding people and what motivations, fears, experiences, and thoughts dictate their actions led to the attainment of a psychology degree.
 His current art practice combines these influences but is not limited by them.